Agoric/agoric-sdk/packages/notifier/README.md

    * Once an original iteration value is available, either that value or a later one will become available on each sampling subset *promptly*, i.e. eventually and without waiting
       on any other manual steps.
 In other words, If a value 'a' is introduced on the producer end,
-      then all clients either promptly see 'a', or won't see 'a', but will promptly see a successor.
-So if two values are added in quick succession, the first might not be visible to all consumers.
+      then all clients either promptly see 'a', or won't see 'a' but will promptly see a successor.
+So if two values are added in succession, the first might not be visible to all consumers.
-      But if a value is added and nothing follows quickly, then that value must be distributed promptly to the consumers.
+      But if a value is added and nothing follows for a while, then that value must be distributed promptly to the consumers.

-If the most common, or your expected, consumer, only cares about the current state, then use a Notifier.
+If your consumers only care about more recent states, then use a NotifierKit.
-If some important consumers need to see all the values, a Subscription serves their needs.
+To support consumers that need to see all the values, use a SubscriptionKit.
 This is often appropriate when the iteration represents a changing quantity, like a purse balance, and a consumer updating a UI that doesn't care to hear about any older non-final values, as they are more stale.
 A Notifier is appropriate even when this quantity changes quickly, as it only communicates non-final values at the rate they're being consumed, bounded by the network round-trip time.
 All other non-final values are never communicated.
-The Notifier's lossy nature enables this optimization.
+The NotifierKit's lossy nature enables this optimization.

 ### SubscriptionKit

 Use the SubscriptionKit for pub-sub operations, where subscribers should see each published value starting with the starting point of their subscription.
-The producer can be described as the *publisher* and publishes iteration values with the `publication` using the
+The producer can be described as the *publisher* and publishes iteration values with the `publication` using the `IterationObserver` API.
-`IterationObserver` API.
 The consumers can be described as *subscribers* and consume the published iteration values with the `subscription` using the `AsyncIterable` API.
 Since each published value will be sent to all subscribers, the SubscriptionKit should generally not be used with rapidly produced values.

 An iteration’s  *suffix subset* is defined by its *starting point* in the original iteration.
   * A starting  point may be a non-final value or a termination.